 What about low-dose aspirin?

 Aspirin is an NSAID, too.
 It increases the risk of bleeding, but when used appropriately, it has a net benefit for heart health for those at high risk of future heart problems because it prevents the clotting that leads to heart attacks and strokes.
 However, some studies suggest that other NSAIDs may interfere with aspirin's ability to prevent clots and the heart attacks they cause.
-If you take low dose aspirin and another NSAID, be sure to take the aspirin 30 to 60 minutes before other NSAIDs.
+If you take low dose aspirin and another NSAID, be sure to take the aspirin 30 to 60 minutes before other NSAID.

 How much should you worry about the heart risk of NSAIDs?